ruchi315/movie-recommender-/README.md

 - Web development with **Flask**
 - End-to-end project workflow from **data preprocessing → model → web app**
 - Deployment readiness for platforms like **Render**

+note: i was not able to upload similarity.pkl as it was exceeding the sie limit